Information for Triallers

 The Improver Final will consist of the four [4] highest scoring Improver dogs.

-The National Open Championship:Ā The final will comprise of the six [6] highest combined scores from the first round, and Top Twenty scores in the National Open Championship.
+The National Open Championship: The final will comprise of the six [6] highest combined scores from the first round in the Open and the Top Twenty score.

 Rules and Conditions of Entry